EarthObservationSimulator/instrupy/docs/module_radiometer_model.rst

           'sensitivity [K]': 17.94, 'incidence angle [deg]': 6.82, 'beam efficiency': nan}

    In the below snippet, the instrument look angle is considered from the incidence angle at the target ground-point (6.82 deg).
-   Note that the calculated swath-width is different.
+   Note that the calculated swath-width is different compared to the former case.

    .. code-block:: python